UncleCShark/UncleCShark.github.io/_posts/2019-01-15-On the back burner.md

 categories: [Jekyll, Cmaketopia]
 ---

 Last days it was time I had to put my ideas about [Cmakeland](https://unclecshark.github.io/Cmaketopia/) on the back burner.
 That was really a deft touch to make a friend with [Jekyll](https://jekyllrb.com/).
 Jekyll is a simple lightweight static html generator.
 One of the best advantages of static html  page is speed.
-Static pages are rendered very fast comparing to dynamic ones.
-Together with my new friend [Jekyll](https://jekyllrb.com/) we added some features and made some fixes to [Cmaketopia](https://unclecshark.github.io/Cmaketopia/) page:
+Static pages are created very fast comparing to dynamic ones.
+Together with my new friend [Jekyll](https://jekyllrb.com/).
+I prepared .md files Jekyll generated html pages.
+I added some features and made some fixes to [Cmaketopia](https://unclecshark.github.io/Cmaketopia/) page:

 {:.posts}